-Showing appreciation—whether you’re a leader or a co-worker—gives team members the boost they need to sustain enthusiasm and curiosity over time.
-And if you feel like you fall into the camp of the under-acknowledged, try this: Take control of your situation and be the appreciator.
+Showing appreciation—whether you’re a leader or a co-worker—gives team members the boost they need to stay engaged and productive over time.
+If you fall into the camp of the under-acknowledged, try this: Take control of your situation and be the appreciator.
 You never know—you could motivate others to follow suit.
 But in the end, making people feel good about the work they’re doing has a boomerang effect—it feels good to the giver, too.

-Here are easy 5 tips on how to step out and give acknowledgment to the people you work with.
+Here are easy five tips on how to acknowledge the people you work with.

 Acknowledge work well done on a regular basis.
 Comments can range from the specific like, “The way you handled that client meeting was so smart,” to the general, “I appreciate the great work you do.”
 You’d be surprised how many team mates or bosses don’t give high-fives.
 If you’re not used to giving kudos, start small (“nice job!”) and then build up.
 It’s the kind of practice that makes everyone feel better.